Consultancy Opportunity for a Feasibility Study

 Voluntary Action Fund (VAF) has published its latest annual report and financial statements for the period to March 31 2016.

-VAF Announce New Violence Against Women Prevention Resources
+VAF Announces New Violence Against Women Prevention Resources

 Voluntary Action Fund (VAF) is pleased to announce the publication of new resources to help organisations working in the field of preventing violence against women to measure the impact of their work.
 The prevention guide and report were produced following a series of Learning Sets coordinated by VAF and Evaluation Support Scotland.
 Many thanks to those organisations funded through the Violence against Women programme who participated in the Learning Sets and helped produce the two documents.